labsyspharm/minerva-story-upload/README.md

 2. [Rendering and Uploading Images][B]
   * Requires command line usage
-  * Done locally or on O2
+  * Run on your laptop or on O2

 3. [Uploading the Story to GitHub][C]
   * Does not require command line
   * Requires a GitHub account

 [A]: https://github.com/labsyspharm/minerva-story-upload/#writing-the-story
 [B]: https://github.com/labsyspharm/minerva-story-upload/#rendering-and-uploading-images